KILTprotocol/docs/docs/develop/01_sdk/02_Cookbook/04_KILT credentials/01_ctypes.md

 ### Constructing the `hash` for the `$id`

-KILT uses the hashing algorithm blake2b, hashing the CType contents.
+KILT uses the hashing algorithm blake2b as a hex string.
 The object is sorted by a canonicalization algorithm before hashing to ensure that semantically equivalent CTypes with different order of their properties would produce the same output hash.

-The `hash` is made from the following fields in the schema object:
+The `hash` is made from the schema object from the following values:

 - `$schema`
 - `properties`